-I’ve explored famous sites like Machu Picchu and the Pyramids at Giza, visited cities from Berlin to Buenos Aires, stared down a cheetah on the open plains of Kenya, and gone hiking in Kyrgyzstan and Georgia.
+I’ve explored famous sites like Machu Picchu and the Pyramids at Giza, visited cities from Berlin to Buenos Aires, stared down a cheetah on the open plains of Kenya, and gone hiking in Kyrgyzstan and Svaneti, Georgia.

 Since I started blogging about my travels, I’ve been asked the same question many times:

 How do I afford to travel the world?

 Well, first off, the reality is that traveling the world requires saving some money.
 There are sites out there that will try to sell you on the notion that you can travel for free.
 Well, they are (mostly) wrong and you almost certainly can’t, sorry.
 The fact is that travel is a privilege and it’s something that’s been financially out of reach for 90% of the people who ever walked this planet.

 But if you are reading this site, you are probably in that lucky 10% who has the opportunity to explore the world.